JetBrains/guide/site/java/tips/generate-getters-and-setters/index.md

     href: "https://www.jetbrains.com/help/idea/create-tests.html"
 video: "https://youtu.be/hXGXPaQfX_0"
 callToAction:
-  {
-    url: "/java/tips/generate-equals-hashcode/",
+  url: "/java/tips/generate-equals-hashcode/"
-    message: "IntelliJ IDEA allows you to generate many more methods too!", }
+  message: "IntelliJ IDEA allows you to generate many more methods too!"
 ---

 You can use <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux) for the _Generate_ menu and then select `Constructor`, `Getter`, `Setter` or `Getter and Setter`.
 In the popup, select which fields to include.